nicatspark/tv-show/readme.md

 ### Time constraints

 As usual 80% of progress takes 20% of the time and the last 20% progress takes 80% of the time.
-Did not do it in one go so can't say exactly where the 5 hours laptime was but probably around the 80% mark.
+Did not do it in one go so can't say exactly where the 5 hours laptime was but probably around the 80% mark, i.e. fullfilled basic requirements.

 ### Further improvments